maanavssaggu/Testing-Framework-for-comparing-RAG-embeddings/README.md

-# Testing Framework for comparing RAG embeddings
+# Testing Framework for Comparing RAG Embeddings

-This project allows you to compare the following embedding model using a self-made testing framework:
+This project provides a testing framework to evaluate and compare the performance of different embedding models.
+The models currently supported for evaluation are:

-1. COHERE = embed-english-v3.0
-2. OPENAI_SMALL = text-embedding-3-small
-3. OPENAI_LARGE = text-embedding-3-large.
+1. **Cohere**: `embed-english-v3.0`
+2. **OpenAI Small**: `text-embedding-3-small`
+3. **OpenAI Large**: `text-embedding-3-large`

-The framework works by seeing whether or not the pipeline can retireve the specific requried document for a question contrieved by the testing framework.
-The framework creates these questions by picking a random document from the knowledge store to then ask gpt-4o to generate True or False question about it.
+The framework works by determining whether a selected embedding model can accurately retrieve a specific document in response to a question generated about it.
+The process involves the following steps:

-Then the embedding model you choose to asses will be used in the generative pipeline and will retrieve 5 documents (k=5) and if the particular document is among the 5 it will then pass.
+1. **Document Selection**: A random document is selected from the knowledge store.

+2. **Test Case Generation**:
+   - The framework checks if a test case already exists for the selected document.
+   - If no test case exists, GPT-4o generates a True/False question about the document.

+3. **Document Retrieval**:
+   - The embedding model under evaluation is integrated into a generative pipeline.
+   - The pipeline retrieves the top 5 (`k=5`) documents that are most relevant to the generated question.

+4. **Evaluation**:
+   - If the originally selected document is among the 5 retrieved documents, the test is considered passed.
+   - The accuracy of the embedding model is assessed based on the number of successful retrievals out of `n` test cases.

-This test can be run n times, and the final accuracy is printed at the bottom.
+This test can be run `n` times, and the final accuracy is printed at the bottom.

-Figures below describe how the model works:
+### Figures below describe how the model works:

 ![image](https://github.com/user-attachments/assets/04850804-c992-42e3-ac70-2b42e4f32198)

 ![image](https://github.com/user-attachments/assets/8abf04ea-d729-4219-b688-0ab48088b16a)

-# Testing Framework for comparing RAG embeddings

-This project allows you to compare any embedding model (provided it is supported by langchain) by testing the accuracy of its top 5 pulled documents.

 ## Features

-- persistent storage of generated questions
+- Persistent storage of generated questions
 - CLI interface using inquirer

 ## Usage/Examples